omaaartamer/ScientificPaperAgent/README.md

 - This implementation is based on the scientific research agent from [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents), specifically their implementation of the Scientific Papers Researcher
 - Modified the original implementation to:
-  - Replace OpenAI with locally-hosted Mistral via Ollama
+  - Replaced OpenAI with locally-hosted Mistral via Ollama
-  - Add Flask web interface
+  - Added Flask web interface
-  - Restructure code for modularity
+  - Restructured code for modularity
 - Uses the CORE API for academic paper access
 - Built with LangGraph and Mistral